tpayne/terraform-examples/README.md

 You can delete all the resources using `terraform destroy -auto-approve`

+To run these tutorials, you must have ensured the following...

+* You have access to a Azure account as an admin or owner

+These were tested using Terraform version v0.15.2 and Azure versions...

+*  "azure-cli": "2.23.0",
+*  "azure-cli-core": "2.23.0",
+*  "azure-cli-telemetry": "1.0.6",

-#### The following are boiler plate templates for putting together common cloud architectures in GCP.
+#### The following are boiler plate templates for putting together common cloud architectures in Azure.

 |           Sample                |        Description       |     Deploy    |
 | ------------------------------- | ------------------------ | ------------- |